john-science/john-science.github.io/_posts/2023-04-11-python-venvs.md

 > What is a Python Path?

-When Python code is running, how does the Python interpretter know where to look when you do an import?
+How does the Python interpretter know where to look when you do an import?

 * ```import math```
 * ```import numpy```
 * ```from my_script import my_function```

 It turns out, understanding this problem and how Python solves it is pivitol to understanding Python programs.
-For instance, let's say you have installed in your Python the third-party math library `numpy`.
+For instance, let's say you have installed `numpy`; the world's most popular Python math library.
 But then, for whatever reason, you create a file called `numpy.py` in your current directory.
 What happens in your script if you type "`import numpy`"?

-This is called "dendency resolution".
+This, and other similar problems, is called "dendency resolution".
 And the Python interpretter solves this using a defined order of operations:

-1. Try to import local files first
+1. First, Python tries to import local files
-2. Try to import from the Standard Library
+2. Then, it tries to import from the Standard Library
-3. Try to import from various installed libraries.
+3. Then, it tries to import from various installed libraries.

-Now, understanding that order of operations for all Python imports is super important to understanding Python.
-Though we are glossing over a lot of details in number 3 there.
-But it _can_ gloss over those details because you can always get an exact list of the ordered list of directories Python will look for an import by looking at `sys.path`.
+Now, understanding that order of operations is important to predicting what your Python program wil do.
+Though we are glossing over a lot of details in number 3 above.
+But we _can_ gloss over those details because you can always get an exact list of the ordered list of directories Python will look for an import by looking at `sys.path`.

 Okay, that's all cute, but: